artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 or  x6, x2, x5
 ```

-Answer the following questions for the Single-Cycle Processor:

-a.
 Simulate the program cycle-by-cycle and stop when the ```add``` instruction is executing.
 What is the value of the signals highlighted in the following figure?
 Justify each value obtained.

 ![image](https://github.com/user-attachments/assets/d57bdd0a-0e63-4cc2-974a-2cd80bc1f53d)

-b.
-Which data/control signals are different in the execution of the ```sub``` and ```or``` instructions?
-Explain each of them.

 **SOLUTION:**
-We next show partial solutions for item a as an example.
+We next show the solution for this exercise as an example.

 ![image](https://github.com/user-attachments/assets/c0795f78-57a6-4cee-be5f-38a2994043c7)